Choaib-ELMADI/bare-metal-programming/README.md

 The **startup file** is an assembly or C file that prepares the microcontroller to run a C program.
 It mainly does the following tasks:

-- Set up the initial stack pointer
+- Set up the initial stack pointer.
-- Define the interrupt vector table
+- Define the interrupt vector table.
-- Provide default handlers for interrupts and exceptions
+- Provide default handlers for interrupts and exceptions.
-- Call the `Reset_Handler`, which initializes the main memory with data in `.data` and `.bss` sections, and then calls the `main` function
+- Call the `Reset_Handler`, which initializes the main memory with data in `.data` and `.bss` sections, and then calls the `main` function.

 In the build output, you will find or create a startup file specific to the microcontroller you are using.
 For the STM32 Nucleo-F446RE, the startup file is `startup_stm32f446xx.s` or `startup_stm32f446xx.c`.